phanturne/phanturne/README.md

-# Hi there, I'm Kevin Ding 👋
+# Hey there, I'm Kevin Ding 👋

-🔮 Junior Software Engineer with a Passion for AI/ML

-Hey there!
 I’m a software engineer pursuing an online master’s in Computer Science at Georgia Tech.
 I’m diving into software engineering and AI, eager to tackle real-world challenges and bring a little brightness to everyday life.

 A bit about me:
 - Proficient in JavaScript, Python, and Next.js, always seeking new coding adventures.